frederic-perez/AmE-dictionary/data/dictionary.md

 __flop<sup>1</sup>__ _n_ :five::hammer: _You stay at the flop he’s got rented for you._ _One of the most expensive flop in Broadway history._ _Kevin Bell was a flop._
 __flop<sup>2</sup>__ _v_ :three::hammer: (flops)
 __flopper__ _n_ :three::hammer: _Try keeping your flopper in your pants for a change._
-__flopping__ _Flopping--pretending to have been fouled by an opponent--is an unfortunate aspect of many sports._
+__flopping__ _Flopping—pretending to have been fouled by an opponent—is an unfortunate aspect of many sports._
 __floppy > floppy socks__
 __florets__ :pencil2::two::hammer: _Your dinner is two florets of broccoli._
 __florid__